Community Projects

 Objective

-Promote the development of 2SLGBTQIA+ community initiatives at the provincial level before and during the Festival Fierté Montréal.
+To promote the development of 2SLGBTQIA+ community initiatives at the provincial and local levels before and during the Fierté Montréal Festival.

 Timeline

-Funded projects can take place between Monday, May 15, 2023 and Sunday, August 13, 2023 inclusive.
-This openness is intended to accommodate existing community resources and projects and to enhance the visibility that Pride Montreal brings to each initiative, while giving organizations and community groups the option to lighten their workload during the week of the festival in August.
+Funded projects can be held between Monday May 13th, 2024 and Sunday August 11th, 2024 inclusively.
+This range is intended to accommodate actual community resources and projects and to enhance the visibility that Fierté Montréal brings to each initiative, while giving organizations and community groups the option to lighten their workload during the week of the festival in August.

 Financial support

-A global envelope is allocated to fund all projects, without imposing a maximum amount per proposal.
-Organizations must provide a detailed budget for the proposed project.
+A total envelope is allocated to fund all projects, with no specific amount per proposal.
+Organizations will be required to provide a detailed budget for the proposed project.

-The total number of projects funded will have an impact on the budget allocated to each.
+The total number of funded projects will impact the amount allocated to each project.
 Funding can be up to 100% of the project budget, but there is no guarantee that the full amount requested will be awarded.
 The anticipated funding amount per organization is a maximum of $4,700.

 Project evaluation criteria

-- It’s a community project by and for the 2SLGBTQIA+ communities
+• Community project by and for the 2SLGBTQIA+ communities.

-- The project is free and accessible to all
+• Project is free and accessible to all.

-- The project has the goal of, but not limited to, celebrating, commemorating, raising awareness or educating about the realities of 2SLGBTQIA+ communities.
-Fundraising for the organization is allowed
+• Project with the objective of, but not limited to, celebrating, commemorating, raising awareness or educating about the realities of 2SLGBTQIA+ communities.
+Fundraising for the organization is allowed.

 The funded community project can be part of one of the organization’s regular events if it meets the selection criteria.